exakat/exakat/docs/Rules.rst

 Querying an external database in a loop usually leads to performances problems.
 This is also called the 'n + 1 problem'.

+This problem applies also to prepared statement : when such statement are called in a loop, they are slower than one-time large queries.

 It is recommended to reduce the number of queries by making one query, and dispatching the results afterwards.
 This is true with SQL databases, graph queries, LDAP queries, etc.

 .. code-block:: php